 Does the Fisher-Yates shuffle work the same way at every brand?

-The Fisher-Yates shuffle structure is identical across our 10-brand audit set.
+The Fisher-Yates shuffle structure is identical across operators we cover.
 The HMAC-SHA256 byte stream that seeds the shuffle is the same primitive.
 We verified reproduction at every brand during the most recent cycle.
 The only operator-level variable is the multiplier ladder calibration, which determines the RTP target.

 Where to go next after the best Mines casino ranking